Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Can a charity use restricted funds for additional funding?

 Many charities are in desperate need of alternative sources of funding to maintain their services.
 Many are seeking external support like emergency public appeals, or are approaching funders such as community foundations which have established response funds.
-However, some charities are lucky enough to have reserves but may be unsure on the best use of them.
+However, some charities are lucky enough to have reserves but may be unsure of the best use of them.

 How to find out the nature of a charities reserve funds